Features

 Error Handling

-The authentication wrapper includes built-in error handling:
+The authentication wrapper includes built-in error handling:- Token expiration management

 - Firebase auth error parsing